Overview

 The Dutch auction initiates with a high initial offering price which declines rapidly at first, then at a decreasing rate as time progresses.
 This pricing mechanism ensures that the rate of price reduction slows down over time.

-We anticipate two primary groups of buyers on this marketplace: (1) those who see high value in owning $BGT and are willing to purchase regardless of price, and (2) those seeking arbitrage opportunities.
+We anticipate two primary groups of buyers on this market: (1) those who see high value in owning $BGT and are willing to purchase regardless of price, and (2) those seeking arbitrage opportunities.
 The auction's pricing mechanism—starting high, declining rapidly, and then slowing—aims to maximize price discovery.
 The first group is likely to acquire $BGT at the higher initial prices, while the second group benefits from the opportunity to acquire $BGT at lower prices as the auction progresses.

 The auction's starting offering price is set at 690 $BERA and will decrease to 69 $BERA over an approximate duration of 8 hours.
 Upon the purchase of a lot, the settlement price will be split proportionally among the sellers with the same transaction, after deducting a 3.3% protocol fee.
 The purchased $BGT will then be credited to the buyer's balance.